DavidHe1127/Mr.He_HandBook/Cloud,Tooling/asg_alb.md

 #### Tear down ASG

 When you delete an Auto Scaling group, its `desired, minimum, and maximum` values are set to 0.
 As a result, the instances are terminated.

+#### Cooldown period

+No `cooldown period` - Say we have an ASG to scale in/out on some cloudwatch alarms.
+In an event of scaling out activity, ASG will add a new instance to the group and instance takes 3 mins to come up and become ready to serve traffic.
+During this period of time, alarm is likely to be triggered again which is causing ASG to add more instances.
+It's a big waste as we might only need one additional instance but not 2!!!.

+Now, with help from `cooldown period` defaults to 5 mins, after the scaling activity is exercised, all subsequent scale-out requests will be blocked until `cooldown period` time is elapsed.
+After it's expired, scale-out activities will begin again.
+But, if alarm goes off after previous instance is in service, which indicates the launched instance is sufficient to bring metric back down, then the group will remain at that size.
+In this example, it will be 2.